kubestash/docs/docs/addons/mysql/logical/index.md

 In this section, we are going to verify whether the desired data has been restored successfully.
 We are going to connect to the database server and check whether the database and the table we backed-up earlier are successfully restored or not.

-Now, connect to the database using the `mysql` client.
+Now, connect to the database using the `mariadb` client.
 Once connected, check the database, table, and sample data existence.

 ```bash
 $ kubectl exec -it -n mariadb mariadb-0 -- bash